lemccann/lemccann.github.io/_publications/2025-01-02-food-without-fire.md

 venue: "American Journal of Agricultural Economics"
 order: 5
 doi: "https://ideas.repec.org/p/ags/aaea21/312894.html"
-authors: "McCann, L.E., Michler, J.D., Mwangala, M., Olurotimi, O., & Estrada-Carmona, N."
+author: "McCann, L.E., Michler, J.D., Mwangala, M., Olurotimi, O., & Estrada-Carmona, N."
 excerpt: "Over 80% of the population in rural Sub-Saharan Africa relies on biomass cooking fuel, a significant contributor to anthropogenic greenhouse gases.
 We use a field experiment in Zambia to investigate the impact of solar stoves on biomass fuel use and cooking